 Ring Road

-We have started to improve the shared path for cyclists and pedestrians along key sections of the ring road from the Queen’s Medical Centre to Mansfield Road.
-In Spring 2018 the council will resurface the northern side of the ring road between Nuthall Road and Nottingham Road and will look to improve crossing facilities at junctions.
+We have improved the shared paths for cyclists and pedestrians along key sections of the ring road from the Queen’s Medical Centre to Mansfield Road.

 City Centre